mlswg/mls-architecture/draft-ietf-mls-architecture.md

 the amount of persistent metadata.
 However, large groups often require an infrastructure that provides server fanout.
 In the case of client fanout, the destination of a message is known by all clients; hence, the server usually does not need this information.
-However, they may learn this information through traffic analysis.
+However, servers may learn this information through traffic analysis.
 Unfortunately, in a server-side fanout model, the Delivery Service can learn that a given client is sending the same message to a set of other clients.
 In addition, there may be applications of MLS in which the group